Detailed Guide forPolice and Sheriff Patrol Officers in California

 The salary of federal law enforcement workers is determined according to a General Service (GS) pay scale for law enforcement occupations.
 This is higher than the regular GS level for federal employees because of the dangerous nature of the job.
 Federal Agents start out at a GS-10 level and also receive locality pay.

-The median wage in 2015 for Police and Sheriff Patrol Officers in California was $90,679 annually, or $43.60 hourly.
+The median wage in 2016 for Police and Sheriff Patrol Officers in California is $96,763 annually, or $46.52 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefit packages for Police and Sheriff’s Patrol Officers are very good.
 They usually include: